Soomaaliya: A Cookbook

 About the Author

 Ifrah F. Ahmed is a Somali-born writer, chef, recipe developer, and artist whose work centers on food, history, memory, and migration.
-She is a regular contributor to The New York Times, sharing recipes and stories.
-Ahmed arrived as a refugee in Seattle from Mogadishu in 1996, and lives with her family in New York today.
+She is a regular contributor to The New York Times and has written for many other national publications, sharing recipes and stories.
+Ahmed lives with her family in New York City.

 Purchase the book